 Health in retirement

 There’s no escaping the fact that mental and physical health tends to deteriorate at a faster rate as we grow older.
-Depression affects around 25% of people over 65, according to the NHS.
+Depression affects around 22% of men and 28% of women over 65.
 And 36% of people aged 65-74 have a limiting long-standing illness, according to Age UK.
-So it’s important to look after your own health, as well as the health of your finances.
+So it’s important to look after your own mental health in retirement, as well as the health of your finances.

-Loneliness is one of the most common challenges retired people face, particularly those who live alone.
+Loneliness in retirement is one of the most common challenges, particularly for those who live alone.
 Without a job, there’s no necessity to leave the house each day or talk to colleagues or customers.
 And if your physical health begins to deteriorate, you may find yourself less able or willing to leave your home as often as you once did.
 If steps aren’t taken to remain social, this may lead to feeling isolated.

 For support with loneliness, consider reading this guide from the NHS.

 Anxiety is one of the most common mental health challenges faced by people of all ages.
 It can become particularly noticeable during times of stress, such as retirement.
 Anxiety can manifest itself as mental symptoms (such as being unable to relax) as well as physical symptoms (including headaches and chest pains).

 For support with anxiety in retirement, consider reading this guide from the NHS.